On Minimum Maximal Distance-k Matchings: Introduction

-The duality between different independence-related parameters is also widely studied in the literature.
-A graph is called $k$-equipackable if the size of its maximum $k$-packing (also called a maximum $k$-independent set) is equal to the size of its minimum maximal $k$-packing (which is also a minimum $k$-independent domination set).
-In other words, $k$-equipackable graphs are the graphs in which all the maximal $k$-packings are of the same size.
-The most widely studied is the class of $1$-equipackable graphs, known as well-covered graphs \cite{PlummerCoverings}.
-The recognition of such graphs is a co-NP-complete problem \cite{ChvatalNote}, even in the class of $K_{1, 4}$-free graphs \cite{CaroGreedy}.
-The recognition of $k$-equipackable graphs is also co-NP-complete for arbitrary fixed $k$ \cite{IndDomSeq}.
+Dualities between different independence-related parameters are also widely studied in the literature.
+The most widely studied class is the class of $1$-equipackable graphs, also known as well-covered graphs [\cite{PlummerCoverings}].
+The recognition of such graphs is a co-NP-complete problem [\cite{ChvatalNote}], even in the class of -free graphs [\cite{CaroGreedy}].
+The recognition of $k$-equipackable graphs is also co-NP-complete for arbitrary fixed $k$ [\cite{IndDomSeq}].

 The edge analogue of $k$-equipackable graphs is the class of $k$-equimatchable graphs.
-A graph is $k$-equimatchable if the size of its maximum distance-$k$ matching is equal to the size of its minimum maximal distance-$k$ matching.
-For the case of $k = 1$, this class was introduced in \cite{equimatch} along with an implicit characterization which leads to a polynomial algorithm of its recognition.
+For the case of , this class was introduced by \cite{equimatch} along with an implicit characterization which leads to a polynomial time recognition algorithm.
 See \cite{Plummer} for a survey of further related results.
-In \cite{Orlovich} it is proved that recognition of $2$-equimatchable graphs is a co-NP-complete problem.
-We generalize this result for arbitrary fixed $k \ge 2$.
-We also prove that the minimum $k$-independent domination set problem is NP-hard for line graphs.
+In \cite{Orlovich} it is proved that the recognition of $2$-equimatchable graphs is a co-NP-complete problem.

+The maximum size of a $k$-packing in a graph $G$ is called the {\em $k$-packing number} of $G$ and is denoted by $\rho_k(G)$.
+Clearly, , where is the classical independence number of the graph $H$.
+The minimum size of a $k$-dominating set in a graph $G$ is called the {\em $k$-domination number} of $G$ and is denoted by $\gamma_k(G)$.
+The minimum size of a $k$-independent dominating set in a graph $G$ is called the {\em $k$-independent domination number} of $G$ and is denoted by $i_k(G)$.
+It is easy to see that for every graph $G$, the inequalities hold (with and as well).

-Another important field of study is the duality between independence and domination parameters.
-In \cite{MeirMoon} it is proved that the $k$-packing and $2k$-domination numbers are equal for every tree.
-In \cite{ToppVolkman} the same equality is proved for block graphs, and in \cite{sun-free} this result is extended to the class of sun-free chordal graphs, which includes interval graphs and powers of block graphs.
-The trees with equal $k$-packing and $k$-domination numbers are characterized in \cite{ToppVolkman}.
+Dualities between independence and domination parameters comprise another important field of study.
+In \cite{MeirMoon} it is proved that the $k$-packing and $2k$-domination numbers equal for every tree.
+In \cite{ToppVolkman} the same equality is proved for block graphs, and in \cite{sun-free} this result is extended to the class of strongly chordal (also known as sun-free chordal [\cite{strongly-chordal}]) graphs, which includes powers of interval graphs and powers of block graphs.
+The trees with equal $k$-packing and $k$-domination numbers are characterized by \cite{ToppVolkman}.
+The graphs with equal $k$-packing and $2k$-packing numbers are characterized by \cite{DistPack}.